ES-TUDelft/robot-interaction-tool/docs/INSTALLATION.md

 ==> if you don't have git, install it from: https://git-scm.com/downloads

+**B.** Run the following script to load the tablet app on Pepper:

+`$ cd ~/Documents/robot-interaction-tool`

+`$ ./update_app.sh`

+   * Note that when running the script, you will be asked for the Pepper's IP address as well as your PC's and Pepper's passwords.

-* Then, proceed with the installation guide depending on your PC's OS.
+**C.** Proceed with the installation guide depending on your PC's OS.

 ---